- Drug test kits are a fast and reliable way to detect illicit drug use. But you may ask, how accurate are at home drug tests?

 There are several ways you can screen for drug use.

 Blood tests are the most accurate.
-But, this type of test can be painful and is not the best choice for someone who’s afraid of needles.
+This type of test can be painful and is not the best choice for someone afraid of needles.

 If you’d like to capture the pattern of drug use, try the hair follicle method.
 It is the most suitable.